Why you should be afraid of software project failure

 The discussion in this and the following topics is based on these assumptions:

-2. The procuring organisation does not have its own business analysts and project managers.
+- The procuring organisation does not have its own expert business analysts and project managers.

 In-house development by experienced teams who understand the business is completely different to the situation faced by an enterprise seeking to procure software from an external solution provider.

-Externally sourced software projects have a life cycle that spans planning, procurement, development, deployment and maintenance.
+Externally sourced software projects have a life cycle that spans business process analysis, software requirements elicitation, procurement, development, deployment and maintenance.
 Failure can occur at most of those stages.

 There is one further assumption:

-1. Only those risks that arise in the planning stage of software project, up to the point when the organisation is ready to begin procurement, are considered.
+- Only those risks that arise in the business process analysis and requirements elicitation stages of software project, up to the point when the organisation is ready to begin procurement, are considered.

 Software project failure risks for SME software projects